ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 pointer already held the final address; an index required adding the arena's current base address first.

-The direct-pointer arena and this indexed endpoint were not preserved as a paired Rust benchmark, so there is no clean index-versus-pointer throughput delta.
-The available measurements provided no evidence that the index improved throughput.
+As the confession above records, no clean index-versus-pointer throughput delta exists, and the available measurements provided no evidence that the index improved throughput.
 I retained it as relocation infrastructure, not as a speedup.

-That conclusion mattered because the upper 32 bits of the handle looked available.
-I instructed ChatGPT to pack frequently read metadata there—symbol, child count, and flags—so reduction might avoid resolving the arena record.
-Two screens against the immediately preceding Rust revision used the nine reduction-heavy Go and Java fixtures.
+That conclusion mattered because the upper 32 bits of the handle looked available, and the temptation was hard to resist: pack frequently read metadata there—symbol, child count, and flags—so reduction might avoid resolving the arena record.
+ChatGPT built it, and I ran two quick screening benchmarks against the immediately preceding Rust revision, using the nine reduction-heavy Go and Java fixtures.
 The packed version lost every fixture:
 **-2.31%** and **-2.76%**, averaging **-2.54%**.
 I rejected it before the full forty-fixture gate.